microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

   00000001400010C3: 48 83 E8 01        sub         rax,1
   00000001400010C7: 75 E7              jne         00000001400010B0
 ```
-Note how the multiplication instruction *vmulps* and the memory move instruction *vmovups* deal with 8 32-bit floating point values at a time.
+Note how the multiplication instruction *vmulps* and the memory move instruction *vmovups* deal with *eight* 32-bit floating-point values at a time.

-Different targets support different vector instructions, with different vector sizes.
+Different targets support different vector instructions having different vector sizes.
 The following table includes iteration logic that vectorizes correctly on most targets with vectorization support, such as Intel Haswell, Broadwell or newer, and ARM v7/A32.
 Other examples of iteration logic may or may not vectorize correctly.
 Variables prefixed with *v* are vector types, and those prefixed with *s* are scalar types.

 | Vector pseudocode | Equivalent to | Supported types |
 |---------|---------------|---------|